BAKAJ77/vidibolt/README.md

 generic transfers between two people.

 ## License
 Vidibolt Core is released under the terms of the MIT license.
-See [COPYING](LICENSE.md) for more information or see https://opensource.org/licenses/MIT.
+See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.